Zeal Deluxe Daybed

 The Zeal Deluxe Daybed is the smaller cousin of Innovation's classic Wing Deluxe Sofa.
 Like the Wing, it employs two articulating arms that enable the seating area to lay completely flat, or "fold up" to create arms or headrests.
 Instead of a large articulating backrest like the Wing, however, the Zeal has a smaller frame and employs a small fixed pillow-like backrest.

-Here's the simple version: the Zeal is currently stocked in four fabrics:
+The Zeal is currently stocked in three fabrics:

 - Mixed Dance Light Blue (color code 525)